 The Ted Lasso cast continues to impress us with impeccable range to the point where we are rendered utterly speechless week after week.
 “Man City” is Jamie Tartt’s episode as much as it is the episode where darkness is brewing for almost all the characters.
 And thus, with the events leading to the final scene, the episode gave Phil Dunster ample opportunities to show the audience so much of what Jamie was going through.

-The best performances are always the ones full of inexpressible embodiment that showcases just how deeply the actor understands the character.
+The best performances are always full of inexpressible embodiment that showcases how deeply the actor understands the character.
 And throughout the episode, Phil Dunster was bringing to the surface bouts of vulnerability we’ve yet to see from Jamie as if to prepare us for the calamitous moment by the end.
-We know his father is an abusive figure in his life, we know he has suppressed a tremendous amount of heart out of fear of being deemed weak, and we know that more than anything, right now Jamie Tartt is trying his best.
+We know his father is an abusive figure in his life, we know he has suppressed a tremendous amount of heart out of fear of being deemed weak, and we know that more than anything, right now, Jamie Tartt is trying his best.
 And through every look, every expression Dunster laid bare just what was stirring within the character at any given moment.

-Phil Dunster showed the audience just how deeply Jamie wants to connect with other people, a reason to feel a little less alone through the quiet performances that resulted in revealing a plethora of his heart.
-When Jamie is talking to Higgins for instance, you can see him search for the detail that perhaps he isn’t alone in having a terrible father on the team.
+Phil Dunster showed the audience just how deeply Jamie wants to connect with other people, a reason to feel a little less alone through the quiet performances that revealed a plethora of his heart.
+When Jamie is talking to Higgins, for instance, you can see him search for the detail that perhaps he isn’t alone in having a terrible father on the team.
 The way his voice softens a little and his expressiveness comes to the surface encapsulates so much of what we’ve yet to see but knew was within.
 You can see the achingly profound longing in his expression as he overhears the healthy way in which Sam talks to his father.
 Whatever the emotion this week, Dunster’s work was impressively nudging us to pay close attention.

 In those quiet moments before the darkness that arises in the locker room, Phil Dunster was bringing to the surface aches within Jamie that hadn’t yet been crystallized this potently.
-And then in that final scene when it all comes crashing down through an achingly harrowing performance, Dunster should land the supporting actor role for the Emmys next year.
+And then in that final scene, when it all comes crashing down through an achingly harrowing performance, Dunster should land the supporting actor role for the Emmys next year.

-Phil Dunster’s work this week was breathtaking, through every emotional beat he showed us just how deeply he understands the character, and he proved that there could be no one else to take on Jamie Tartt’s journey, his mannerisms, and all that is within him as impeccably.
+Phil Dunster’s work this week was breathtaking.
+Through every emotional beat, he showed us just how deeply he understands the character, and he proved that there could be no one else to take on Jamie Tartt’s journey, his mannerisms, and all that is within him as impeccably.